GloriaKinyanjui/HydroConnect/README.md

                                        Code can be found on folder named Watsonx.governance for AI Model Governance https://github.com/GloriaKinyanjui/HydroConnect/commit/4e540a7d487967e53d6e21240d4e8d91b3c284ec

+How It Helps HydroConnect: Governance ensures transparency and fairness in decision-making processes, particularly when dealing with vital resources like water in vulnerable communities.

 3. Watsonx Assistant: The Watsonx Assistant enables HydroConnect to provide interactive, AI-driven communication with users, offering personalized water conservation tips and answering user questions regarding water supply in their area.
 This assistant also facilitates real-time support and alerts.